MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Comments**|Available in Defender for Endpoint version 101.45.00 or higher.|

 > [!NOTE]
-> This feature only works when enforcement level is real-time.
+> This feature only works when the enforcement level is set to `real-time`.

 #### Scan archives (on-demand antivirus scans only)